manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement_AIP.md

 9. Switch to LON-CL2.

 10. In LON-CL2, you should be logged into **Outlook on the Web** as **Lynne Robbins** from a previous lab exercise.
+Sign out as Lynne.

+11. In your Edge browser, in the **Sign out** tab, enter the following URL in the address bar: **https://outlook.office365.com**

+12. In the **Pick an account** window, select **Use another account**.

-Sign out as Lynne and then navigate to **https://outlook.office365.com** and sign back in as Joni Sherman (**JoniS@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) with a password of **Pa55w.rd**.
+13. In the **Sign in** window, enter **JoniS@xxxxxZZZZZZ.onmicrosoft** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Next**.

+14. On the **Enter password** window, enter **Pa55w.rd** and then select **Sign in**.

+15. If a **Welcome** window appears, select the X to close it.

-8. In Joni’s **Inbox** in **Outlook on the web**, select the email that Holly just sent her, and then select **Open** file to open it.
+16. In Joni’s **Inbox** in **Outlook on the web**, open the email that Alex just sent her by selecting the email in the Inbox.
+Note the **Sensitive - Do Not Share** watermark that appears in the message (these are the header and footer watermarks that you entered in the PII label).

-9. You should receive an notification indicating that the file is protected
+17. Select the attached file to open it.

+18. In the **Your privacy option** dialog box that appears, select **Close**.
+Review the document, and note the watermarks in the header, footer, and body of the document.
+Close the document window.

-10. This will return you to **Outlook on the web** with the email still displayed in the right-hand pane.
-In the body of the email, the document appears in a tile, with a drop-down arrow in the lower right corner of the tile.
-Select the drop-down arrow, and in the menu, select **Download**.
+19. This will return you to **Outlook on the web** with the email still displayed in the right-hand pane.
+In the body of the email, the document appears in a tile.
+You want to download the document.
+Hover your mouse over the document tile and note the two down arrows that appear.
+Hover your mouse over each arrow.
+The first displays **Download**, while the second arrow displays **More actions**.
+Select the **More actions** arrow, and in the drop-down menu that appears, note that it also has a **Download** option.
+Since you have this menu open, select the **Download** option from here.

-11. In the notification bar that appears at the bottom of the screen, select **Save.**
+20. In the notification bar that appears at the bottom of the screen, select **Save.**

-12. Once the file has finished downloading, in the notification bar, select **Open.**
+21. Once the file has finished downloading, in the notification bar, select **Open.**

-13. **Microsoft Word** should open along with a **Sign in** window (it may open behind the Outlook window, in which case select the **Word** icon on the taskbar to bring it forward).
+22. **Microsoft Word** should open along with a **Sign in** window (it may open behind the Outlook window, in which case select the **Word** icon on the taskbar to bring it forward).

-14. Because the file is RMS protected and no AIP unified labeling client is installed on LON-CL2, you need to use the native RMS features of Word Microsoft Apps and register this installation to Joni’s account. <br/>
+23. Because the file is RMS protected and no AIP unified labeling client is installed on LON-CL2, you need to use the native RMS features of Word Microsoft Apps and register this installation to Joni’s account. <br/>

 	‎In the **Sign in** window, enter **JoniS@xxxxxZZZZZZ.onmicrosoft.com** and then select **Next.**